Chapter 7: Management and Accountability

 The Executive Management Team:

-- is briefed by executive directors on key issues for each division
+- is briefed by executive directors on emerging issues for each division

 - considers strategic policy proposals and updates on issues such as financial and human resource management